heathgr/matrix-traverser/README.md

 React was used for DOM generation and manipulation.
 Most notably,  it was used to dynamically create SVGs based on the solutions computed by the cloud function.
 SVGs were created entirely with React.
 No libraries such as D3 where used.

 Redux was used to manage the app state.
-Redux is a simple, easily testable, and powerful way to manage app state.

-Redux Sagas were used to handle user actions, HTTP posts, and HTTP responses.
-Redux Sagas are a fantastic way to manage asynchronous actions and events.
+Asyncronous actions such as user input and HTTP requests were handled through the middleware Redux Sagas.